copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 ### Sending Follow-up Inputs

-One final use-case for sideEffects that I haven't yet touched on is sending Inputs, without any further logic.
+One final use-case for sideJobs that I haven't yet touched on is sending Inputs, without any further logic.

 Consider a pub-sub type architecture, where one Input needs to do some processing, and then dispatch another Input after it has finished.
 Attempting to send a new Input directly from another Input is bad for 2 potential reasons: immediate